Nodiko Tatishvili: Biography

 He and Sopho Gelovani represented Georgia in the Eurovision Song Contest 2013 in Malmö, Sweden.
 In the Eurovision Song Contest 2015 in Vienna, Austria, he and Sophie Gelovani were two of the five members of the Georgian jury.
+In December 2016 his new song “Color Day” was released.
+In 2017, he and Sopho Gelovani hosted the national final for the Eurovision Song Contest.
+He did concerts in Germany and Greece.
+At the Radio Holding Fortuna Music Awards he was chosen Best Male Artist of the year.